Ergus/MPI_Benchmarks/README.md

 2. dynamicOOP.x is an OOP version for the previous program.
 This one uses clases and typical OOP tools.
 It needs many other files.

-TODO: The current implementation only expands over many processes. the contraction still needs to be implemented.
+3. The reduction (process elimination) is implemented now from the tail always.
+It performs an split and then the extra processes goes to finalize.

 Author: Jimmy Aguilar Mena